 Patients of Asian descent have a 39% higher mean bioavailability compared to Caucasian patients.
 Patients self-identified as Black had an 18% lower bioavailability of BRILINTA compared to Caucasian patients.
-In clinical pharmacology studies, the exposure ( $C{max}$ and AUC) to BRILINTA in Japanese subjects was approximately 40% (20% after adjusting for body weight) higher compared to that in Caucasians.
-The exposure in patients self-identified as Hispanic or Latino was similar to that in Caucasians.
+In clinical pharmacology studies, the exposure (C{max} and AUC) to BRILINTA in Japanese subjects was approximately 40% (20% after adjusting for body weight) higher compared to that in Caucasians.